College of Creative Arts

 - Bachelors of Multidisciplinary Studies

-Creative development in art, music, theatre and dance is central to the College of Creative Arts.
+Creative development in art, music, theatre, dance and multidisciplinary arts is central to the College of Creative Arts.
 Made up of three professionally accredited and nationally recognized Schools of Art & Design, Music, and Theatre & Dance, the College provides students with a place where young artists forge a personal understanding between artistic practice and theory and form personal and professional insights that explore and expand the nature of human creativity.
 Combining performance, exhibition, and scholarship in ways that address both traditional and innovative approaches to art, music, theatre and dance, students gain a greater understanding of the arts—and, in turn, themselves.

 A distinguished faculty of scholars and artists bring to the College’s outstanding facilities a commitment to a creative process of artistic growth.
 In a rich environment of plays, exhibitions, and concerts, the College offers students the knowledge, skills, and inspiration necessary for artistic and professional success.